gruvedrift/azure-functions/3-Event-Driven-Data-Processing/README.md

 ### Service Bus vs Event Grid
 Complementary not replacements,

-SB purpose: Reliable messaging for commands and items to work on SB-Used for: Background jobs (process this order), Work queues ("resize these 100 images"), Pont-to-point communication, when **guarantied processing** is needed.
+**Service Bus purpose**: Reliable messaging for commands and items to work on.

+**Service Bus Used for**: Background jobs (process this order), Work queues ("resize these 100 images"), Pont-to-point communication, when **guarantied processing** is needed.

 architecture:
 ```